Inclusion & Diversity

 1Managerial positions are defined as Assistant Store Manager (or equivalent level) and above across the Company.

-2Statistics cited in this section are for TJX's Fiscal Year 2023, which ended January 28, 2023.
+2Statistics cited in this section are for TJX's Fiscal Year 2024, which ended February 3, 2024.

 3People of Color includes, consistent with definitions used by the Equal Employment Opportunity Commission (“EEOC”), the following racial and ethnic categories: Black or African American; Hispanic or Latino; Asian; Native Hawaiian or Other Pacific Islander; American Indian or Alaskan Native; and Two or More Races.